 Any legal correspondence sent to clients or yourself will be billed, along with the stationary costs to write them.

-if your agency goes insolvent, there will be an additional cost to collect on all the invoices from the sales ledger.
+If your agency goes insolvent, you’ll see an additional cost to collect on all the invoices from the sales ledger.

 When an invoice goes unpaid for over 60 days or the agreed time limit, financiers will either shift the invoice back to the agency to chase or charge a higher cost to retrieve the late invoice.